My Chef's Apron

 • Sweetener: Maple syrup gives a unique, almost caramel-like woody flavor that tastes delicious in this dairy-free mango lassi.

-• Fresh ginger: Adds a slightly tart, almost lemony taste that balances out the sweetness.
+• Fresh Ginger: Adds a slightly tart, almost lemony taste that balances out the sweetness.
 Use any leftovers to make my ginger smoothie recipe.

-• Hemp seeds: It makes this drink exceptionally creamy and nutritious, with healthy fats, proteins, and minerals.
+• Hemp Seeds: It makes this drink exceptionally creamy and nutritious, with healthy fats, proteins, and minerals.

 • Cardamom: Adds a sweet, citrusy touch.